mfsjr/manifold-dx/README.md

 2. The main observation here is that state is dynamic so everything besides the top node (application state) itself is optional (possibly undefined).
 Whether we are waiting for async results or simply writing code line-by-line state can always be optional.
+3. State Objects can always be obtained using optional chaining: `getStateObject(getAppStore().state.uiLayout`, where the function will throw if the state object is undefined (action creators can use optional chaining too).
-3. Accessors can always be defined to return a real object, ie non-optionally, by throwing an exception if the object is undefined.
-So your app uses accessors to grab state objects which do the checking once.
+   1. You can also define accessors to return a real object, ie non-optionally, by throwing an exception if the object is undefined.
+So you can define accessors to grab state objects which do the checking once.
 4. We provide helper intefaces that enforce parent child relationships.
 They're easy to code and TypeScript will use them to provide code completion and flag mistakes.